 Section 82 of the Health Insurance Act 1973 defines inappropriate practice as conduct that is such that a PSR Committee could reasonably conclude that it would be unacceptable to the general body of the members of the profession in which the practitioner was practicing when they rendered or initiated the services under review.
-It is also an offence under Section 82 for a person or officer of a body corporate to knowingly, recklessly or negligently cause or permit a practitioner employed by the person to engage in such conduct.
+It is

-The Department of Human Services monitors health practitioners' claiming patterns.
-Where the Department of Human Services detects an anomaly, it may request the Director of PSR to review the practitioner's service provision.
+Department monitors health practitioners' claiming patterns.
+Where Services Australia detects an anomaly, it may request the Director of PSR to review the practitioner's service provision.
 On receiving the request, the Director must decide whether to a conduct a review and in which manner the review will be conducted.
 The Director is authorized to require that documents and information be provided.